HENRY NEEMAN

 As part of my dissertation, I developed HAMR, the Hierarchical Adaptive Mesh Refinement system, which is an autonomous, general-purpose structured adaptive mesh refinement system for multiscale simulations that implements the SAMR strategy of Marsha Berger -- now a professor of computer science at the Courant Institute of Mathematical Sciences at New York University -- and various collaborators.

 I also picked up an MS in computer science along the way, under Dennis and Don.
-My master's thesis was called "Visualization Techniques for Three-Dimensional Flow Fields," and I wrote it while working for Dennis at the Center for Supercomputing Research and Development, just next door to Beckman.
+My master's thesis was called "Visualization Techniques for Three-Dimensional Flow Fields," and I wrote it while working for Dennis at the Center for Supercomputing Research and Development (now defunct), just next door to Beckman.

-Before UIUC, I went to the State University of New York at Buffalo, where I got a BS in computer science and a BA in statistics.
+Before UIUC, I went to the University at Buffalo, State University of New York, where I got a BS in computer science and a BA in statistics (note: NOT biostatistics).
 (At the time, both were part of the now-defunct Faculty of Natural Sciences & Mathematics, but now Computer Science — which has become Computer Science & Engineering — is in Engineering, and Statistics has become Biostatistics and is in the School of Public Health & Health Professions.
 Weird.)
-While at UB, I also worked as a programmer, research assistant and lab teaching assistant for Beverly Bishop, a professor of physiology.
+While at UB, I also worked as a programmer, research assistant and lab teaching assistant for the late Beverly Bishop, a professor of physiology.
 I developed software for running experiments in a neurophysiology lab course, and for conducting research into the relationship between spatiotemporal movement and motor neuron activity in human chewing.

 PERSONAL

 I'm married to Rebecca (Mashburn) Neeman.
 Our first child was born in late 2007.
 Here's some pictures.
-We have another on the way, due in fall 2009.
+Our second child was born in fall 2009.

-I was born and raised in Buffalo, New York, where my parents still live.
-I have two sisters (try Alisa's webpage).
+I was born and raised in Buffalo, New York and still have family there.
+I have two sisters.
 I'm the baby of the family.
 About my brother Ed, see below.

-Much of my copious free time is spent ballroom dancing.
-I teach for the Sooner Ballroom Dance Club at OU, and I'm a former officer of the Dancing Illini, which is the ballroom club at UIUC.
+Some of my free time is spent ballroom dancing.
+I have taught for the Sooner Ballroom Dance Club at OU, and I'm a former officer of the Dancing Illini, which is the ballroom club at UIUC.

 I also like movies, reading, biking and figure skating.